Poetastrophe/Bachelor_product/To do.md

 # Todo
 [ ] - Implement kripke structure
-	[ ] - Graph
+	[X] - Graph
 	The graph will have outgoing and incoming edges - might in reality only need incoming edges, but hey let's see [X] - Set
 	A simple set datastructure, due to the uncertain natura that I might need to modify the graph, I cannot assume a linear dense mapping.
 	If I want to do a linear dense mapping optimization, then I might want to make sure each graph has its own bimap of atoms and bimap of States.
+	Initially there will be no bimap
 	[ ] - SAT solver
 	The sat solver will get an allocator that holds its calculations and an allocator which holds the result of the calculation.
 It returns an arraylist.
 In retrospect I wish I did not make a Set struct and just made it all arrays with the criteria that they have to be sorted, I have to do a lot of unpacking and repacking now.
-[ ] - User friendliness and user testing
 		[ ] - Make it able to read txt files with specification for states, edges and atoms
 	[ ] - Run formulas interactively
 		[ ] - First iteration, make unambigous prefix notation
 		AX(EX(AND(IMPLIES(...))))
+			[X] - Make zig able to parse string into adequate formula [ ] - make it run interactively
-		[ ] - Second iteration, make proper logic notation for user friendliness.
+		Second iteration, make proper logic notation for user friendliness.
+[ ] - User friendliness and user testing
 	[ ] - Add edges interactively
 	[ ] - Produce graphviz dot format files that can be made into graphs Can us below interactive link for it